DrKins/react-canvas-game/README.md

 ## 🌟 Future Enhancements

-- Add a scoring system to track destroyed boxes.
 - Introduce difficulty levels with faster box speeds.
 - Include sound effects and visual animations for collisions.
 - Add functionality for pausing and restarting the game.